wintechis/blast/docs/syntax.md

 # Grammar <!-- omit in toc -->

 This document describes in BLAST's grammar using [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form).
+As all blocks get translated into JavaScript the resulting language is a subset of JS.

 - [1.
 Extended Backus-Naur Form](#1-extended-backus-naur-form)
   - [1.1.
 Notation](#11-notation)